-Mitigation: Action/Control Responsibility Timeframe Compile and implement a grievance mechanism procedure for the public to be implemented during both the construction and operational phases of the facility.
-This procedure should include details of the contact person who will be receiving issues raised by interested and affected parties, and the process that will be followed to address issues.
-Developer Pre-construction, construction and operational phase Performance indicator Effective communication procedures in place.
+Mitigation: Action/Control Responsibility Timeframe procedure for the public to the construction and operat This procedure should incl ude details of the contact g issues raised by interested Developer Pre-construction, construction and operational phase Performance indicator rformance indicator Effective communication procedures in place.
 Monitoring An incident must be reported in the site book and monitored by the ECO.